kozodoi/Kaggle_Home_Credit/README.md

 ## Project structure

 The project has the following structure:
-- `codes/`: notebooks with codes for three project stages: data preparation, modeling and ensembling.
+- `codes/`: Python notebooks with codes for data preparation, modeling and ensembling
-- `data/`: input data.
-The folder is not uploaded to Github due to size constraints.
-The raw data can be downloaded [here](https://www.kaggle.com/c/home-credit-default-risk).
+- `data/`: input data (not included due to size constraints and can be downloaded [here](https://www.kaggle.com/c/home-credit-default-risk))
-- `output/`: output figures exported from notebooks.
+- `output/`: output figures exported from the notebooks
-- `solutions/`: slides with solutions from other competitors.
+- `solutions/`: slides with competition solutions from other competitors
-- `submissions/`: predictions produced by the trained models.
+- `submissions/`: test set predictions produced by the trained models

 There are three notebooks:
-- `code_1_data_prep.ipynb`: data preprocessing and feature engineering.
-Processes the raw data and exports the aggregated data set.
+- `code_1_data_prep.ipynb`: processing of the raw data, feature enginering and export of the aggregated data set
-- `code_2_modeling.ipynb`: modeling credit risk with a LightGBM model.
-Takes the aggregated data as input and produces submissions.
+- `code_2_modeling.ipynb`: training LightGBM models to predict credit risk and export of the test set predictions
-- `code_3_ensemble.ipynb`: ensembling predictions from different models.
+- `code_3_ensemble.ipynb`: ensembling predictions from different LightGBM models trained in `code_2_modeling.ipynb`

-More details are provided within the notebooks.
+More details are provided within the notebooks documentation.

 ## Working with the repo